scivision/xkblas/projects/kaapi/README.md

 - Task descriptor size
 - xkblas (and cuda) assume col major accesses... can we manage row major too ?
 - task descriptor allocation - currently spamming 'new' and 'malloc' - use the ThreadWorker / ThreadProducer stack allocation() and deallocate-all() instead

-# Question for XKBLAS/v1
-- Why is it not deadlocking when stream queues are full ???

-# Remark for XKBLAS/V1
-- Device thread 'requests' mechanism got removed - use tasks instead (as per memory-coherent-async tasks)

-# DARK-AREA - I DONT UNDERSTAND WHY
-- Having LIFO ThreadWorker queue makes computation incorrect (against FIFO that is correct!)
-- Inverting 2-interval-btree coordinates (and associated memory-tree.hpp usage) makes computation incorrect